tizzleh/fend-feed-reader/README.md

 ## Running the tests
-A gulpfile is included but is not needed.
-Simply visit index.html in your browser to run tests.
+A gulpfile is included but not needed, simply visit index.html in your browser to run tests.

-### Break down into end to end tests

 ## Built With